geocolumbus/geocolumbus.github.io/_posts/2017-10-17-a-billion-poker-hands-1.md

 It's fun to just play with a language.
 Why be in this business if it isn't fun?
 So one day I wanted to make a Java enum.
 I thought - "a deck of cards is the perfect enum."

 I made a simple maven project.
+The repo is here: https://github.com/geocolumbus/playingcards

     ├── README.md
     ├── pom.xml